flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-effort-in-api-design/index.md

 changes.
 Showing one paragraph of text on a screen is easy to do with high-level browser APIs.
 It's more and more effortful as we use lower level abstractions.
-Imagine coding a shader that draws characters of a given font on the screen.😱
+Imagine coding a shader that draws characters of a given font.😱

 Now let's remember the example with the grid at the beginning of the article.
-Some use cases, like in that example, are plain impossible with high-level abstractions.
+Some use cases are plain impossible with high-level abstractions.
 Until API vendors consider a use case like that common enough, there's no way we can implement it.
 At the same time, it's not hard to make it using a high-control low-level API like OpenGL.

 We're slowly approaching the topic of API design.
 What are our options as a system designer when we face these kinds of tradeoffs?
 One obvious choice